duo-labs/cloudtracker/docs/elasticsearch.md

 # `rjson.so` and `ltn12.lua` at `/usr/local/lib/luasandbox/io_modules/`.
 ```

+Now install Hindsight from https://github.com/mozilla-services/hindsight

 Run a proxy
 -----------
-This may not be needed, but I found it to work for my needs, especially when using an AWS ElasticSearch cluster.
+This may not be needed, but it's helpful, especially when using an AWS managed ElasticSearch cluster.

 ```
 var http = require('http'),